MaxLugo/SVARIV/README.md

 At the moment the confidence intervals are constructed with a simple bootstrap procedure which are not the intervals presented in the paper.

-# Jobs to be done
+## Jobs to be done

-1. Correction on the intervals CS_boots so the CS_boots=CS_AR in this repo (match exactly at the moment almost the same but not quite).
+1. F test is not presented (test for weak instruments).
-2. Create the intervals CS_plugin of the methodology in the paper.
+2. Monte Carlo excercises